 - Offer incentives and alternatives.
 Invent reasons not to delay.
 Bill after the holiday.
 Order now, deliver after the holiday.

 - Question them into a corner – and close them when they get there.
 “What will be different after the holidays?
 Will anything change over the holidays that will cause you not to buy?”
 (Prospect’s answer — “Oh no, no, no.”) “Great!” you say, “Let’s get you order in production (service scheduled) now, and we’ll deliver it after the holiday.
 When were you thinking of taking delivery (beginning).”

 - Get a testimonial letter.
-Ask someone who bought before the holidays and was glad they did to write you a two paragraph letter.
+Ask someone who bought before the holidays and was glad they did to write you a two paragraph testimonial.
+Video it if you can.
 Get one paragraph about the value they received and how they originally wanted to wait.
 The second paragraph should be about how happy they are about your service after the sale.
 Similar situations are more powerful than your sales pitch.